arvidn/libtorrent/docs/manual.rst

 to listen on, if the first port fails, it will continue trying the next port within the range and so on.
-The interface parameter can be left as 0, in that case the os will decide which interface to listen on, otherwise it should be the ip-address of the interface you want the listener socket bound to. ``listen_on()`` returns true if it managed to open the socket, and false if it failed.
+The interface parameter can be left as 0, in that case the os will decide which interface to listen on, otherwise it should be the ip-address of the interface you want the listener socket bound to. ``listen_on()`` returns the error code of the operation in ``ec``.
+If this indicates success, the session is listening on a port within the specified range.
 If it fails, it will also generate an appropriate alert (listen_failed_alert_).

 If all ports in the specified range fails to be opened for listening, libtorrent will try to use port 0 (which tells the operating system to pick a port that's free).
 If that still fails you may see a listen_failed_alert_ with port 0 even if you didn't ask to listen on it.

+It is possible to prevent libtorrent from binding to port 0 by passing in the flag ``session::no_system_port`` in the ``flags`` argument.

 The interface parameter can also be a hostname that will resolve to the device you want to listen on.
 If you don't specify an interface, libtorrent may attempt to